rish-singhal/notes/Data Systems/Assignment/TimingStudy1.md

 Take one commercial Hard Disc - get its parameters.

-make one commercial SDD store - get its parameters.
+Take one commercial SDD store - get its parameters.

 Plot two graphs.